microsoft/finops-toolkit/docs-mslearn/framework/manage/assessment.md

 ## Getting started

-When you first start managing cost in the cloud, leverage the native assessment tools.
+When you first start managing cost in the cloud, use the native assessment tools.

-- Review the [How to conduct a FinOps iteration tutorial](../../../conduct-an-iteration.md) to identify the best capabilities to start with.
+- Review the [How to conduct a FinOps iteration tutorial](../../conduct-iteration.md) to identify the best capabilities to start with.
 - Complete the [Microsoft FinOps Review](/assessments/ad1c0f6b-396b-44a4-924b-7a4c778a13d3) for a lightweight, self-guided assessment.
   - Start small and focus on the capabilities identified in the previous step.
   - Document assessment results and plan to reassess progress in 1-3 months.